CPWu/python-data-structures-and-algorithms/Insertion Sort/README.md

 ## Overview

-The selection sort improves on the bubble sort by making only one exchange for every pass through the list.
-In order to do this, a selection sort looks for the largest value as it makes a pass and, after completing the pass, places it in the proper location.
-As with a bubble sort, after the first pass, the largest item is in the correct place.
-After the second pass, the next largest is in place.
-This process continues and requires n−1 passes to sort n items, since the final item must be in place after the (n−1) st pass.
+The insertion sort always maintains a sorted sublist in the lower positions of the list.
+Each new item is then "inserted" back into the previous sublist such that the sorted sublist is one item larger.
+Insertion Sort builds the final sorted array (or list) one item at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.

 ## Complexity (Worst Case)